 Provide more food for the largemouth bass.
 There are two ways to do this.
 Feed them or reduce their numbers so each fish will have more food to eat.
 Catch and release is a wonderful thing, unless you want to grow big bass in your pond.
 Contrary to popular belief, only a few good female bass are necessary to provide enough young bass to restock a pond each year.
 Bass are very efficient predators and in bass-crowded ponds the young bass will eat up the vast majority of the bream that are produced each year.
-Low bream densities mean more food for those that survive.
-These bream will get so big the bass cannot feed on them.
+Low bream densities means more food for those that survive.
+These bream will get so big that the bass cannot feed on them.
 These are the hand-sized bream.
-Bream can spawn up to 5 times each summer and fall, usually around a full moon.
-So, plenty of young are produced for the bass to eat but since the bass numbers are so high, they all grow too slowly to satisfy the desires of most pond owners.
+Bream can spawn up to five times each summer and fall, usually around a full moon.
+Therefore, plenty of young are produced for the bass to eat, but since the bass numbers are so high, they all grow too slowly to satisfy the desires of most pond owners.

 The easiest and cheapest solution is to harvest your young bass under 14 inches.
 How much harvest is necessary?
 More than you think.
-Example: 12 acre pond in Madison County, with severely overcrowded bass fished by one family.
-The pondowner desired to catch larger bass on a more frequent basis.
+Example: 12 acre pond in Madison County, with severely overcrowded bass, fished by one family.
+The pond owner desired to catch larger bass on a more frequent basis.
 He removed 2,000 bass over 3 years and then began to see some improvements in his catch rates of larger bass.
 That is a harvest rate of 55 bass per acre per year!!!
-He also started seeing more intermediate size bream ---- 3 - 5 inch fish.
+He also started seeing more intermediate size bream (3 - 5) inch fish.

 All bass harvested should be 14 inches long or less.

 Try to remove all the bass in a short time period in the early spring (March-April).
 As the fish become harder to catch, change the bait or lure that you are using until the catch rate with it decreases.
 Then, change your bait or lure again.

 Usually 2 - 3 years and in some cases longer, if you don't meet the harvest rates that are recommended.